 Remove all remaining media supernatant via pipetting, again be careful not to disturb the cell pellet.

-Re-suspend pellet in 300uL of MicroBead Solution and vortex for 1 second to mix
+Re-suspend pellet in 300uL of MoBio MicroBead Solution and vortex for 1 second to mix

-Transfer all of suspended cells to the MicroBead Tube (provided by MoBio)
+Transfer all of suspended cells to the MicroBead Tube (provided by MoBio) and close it tightly.

 Check Solution MD1.
 If Solution MD1 is precipitated, heat solution to 60°C using a hot water bath until dissolved before use.

-Add 50 ul of Solution MD1 and invert three times or vortex for one second.
+Add 50 ul of Solution MD1 and invert three times or vortex for one second to mix.

-Secure tubes horizontally using the MO BIO Vortex Adapter tube holder for the vortex.
+Secure tubes horizontally using the MoBio Vortex Adapter tube holder for the vortex.
 Vortex at maximum speed (3000rpm or setting 10) for 10 minutes.

-Note: If you are using the 24 place Vortex Adapter for more than 12 preps, increase the vortex time by 5-10 minutes.
+Note: If you are using the 24-place Vortex Adapter for more than 12 preps, increase the vortex time by 5-10 minutes.

 Centrifuge tubes at 10,000 x g for 30 seconds at room temperature.
-CAUTION: Be sure not to exceed 10,000 x g or tubes may break.
+CAUTION: Do not exceed 10,000 x g or tubes may break.

-Transfer the supernatant to a clean 2 ml Collection Tube (provided).
+Transfer the supernatant to a clean 2 ml Collection Tube (provided in kit).

 Note: Expect between 300 to 350ul of supernatant.
 Supernatant may still contain some particles.